spack/spack-tutorial/tutorial_packaging.rst

 So far we've looked at getting the paths for dependencies and values from variants from the Spec but there is more.
-The package's Spec, ``self.spec``, field allows you to query information about the package being built.
+The package's Spec, ``self.spec``, property allows you to query information about the package being built.
 The information includes:

 - how a package's dependencies were built;